DataDog/terraform-provider-datadog/docs/resources/screenboard.md

 Nested `widget` `params` blocks have the following structure:

-- `sort` - (Optional) The method to use to sort monitors.
+- `sort`: (Optional) The method to use to sort monitors.
 Example: "status,asc".
-- `text` - (Optional) The query to use to get monitors.
+- `text`: (Optional) The query to use to get monitors.
 Example: "status:alert".

 ### Nested `widget` `tile_def` blocks